cetic/helm-nifi/README.md

 #### Configure authentication

-- You first need a secure cluster which can be accomplished by enabling the built-in CA nifi-toolkit container (`ca.enabled` to true).
+- You first need a secure cluster which can be accomplished by enabling the built-in nifi-toolkit container (`auth.secure.enabled` to true).
 By default, a secure nifi cluster uses certificate based authentication but you can optionally enable `ldap` or `oidc`.
 See the configuration section for more details.

-:warning: This feature is quite new.
-Please open an issue if you encounter a problem.
-It seems that versions from 0.6.1 include some bugs for authentications.
-Please use version 0.6.0 of the chart until it is fixed.

 #### Use custom processors